Preparing to visit

 We can provide your essential needs to utilize the spa facility without you having to bring a thing, however you may wish to bring your own personal comfort items.

-It is recommend to wear easy and comfortable clothing as you will be undressing for all of our services.
+It is recommend to wear easy and comfortable clothing as you will be undressing for massage, floatation and spa services.

 - Non-glass water bottle